-^{} The minimum separation distance may be reduced to the average separation between structures on adjacent or neighboring properties.
+^{}The minimum separation distance may be reduced by the average separation between structures on adjacent or neighboring properties.

-- (g) Building height shall not exceed 35 feet, in all districts. - (h) Applicants are encouraged to vary lot sizes, lot dimensions, and the location of building envelopes and structures from the access road from lot to lot within the subdivision to retain significant, natural vegetation along the road; provide increased privacy for residents on adjacent lots; and increase the visual variety provided by the arrangement of homes within the subdivision. - (i) Lots may be irregular in shape provided they conform to the natural topography and features of the parcel (e.g., the lot lines follow an existing stone wall, stream, or other natural dividing feature). - (j) The Planning Board may authorize variations from the above standards by up to fifty percent (50%) by special use permit issued pursuant to Section 8.4.3, Authorization to Issue a Special Use Permit, to allow flexibility in the design of the subdivision to meet the objectives of this section or to support the creation or continuation of a traditional village-style development pattern. - 8.7.5 Streets and Utilities.
-The installation of streets and utilities shall comply with applicable sections found elsewhere in this ordinance and requirements specified in the Subdivision Regulations, including the posting of bonds. - 8.7.6 Design Standards for Developed Areas.
+- (h) Building height shall not exceed the height for the district as specified in Section IV, Dimensional and Density Requirements, except for multi-family attached dwelling units, which shall not exceed 50 feet. - (i) Applicants are encouraged to vary lot sizes, lot dimensions, and the location of building envelopes and structures from the access road from lot to lot within the subdivision to retain significant, natural vegetation along the road; provide increased privacy for residents on adjacent lots; and increase the visual variety provided by the arrangement of homes within the subdivision. - (j) Lots may be irregular in shape provided they conform to the natural topography and features of the parcel (e.g., the lot lines follow an existing stone wall, stream, or other natural dividing feature). - (k) The Planning Board may authorize variations from the above standards by up to fifty percent (50%) by Special Use Permit issued pursuant to Section 8.5.3, Special Use Permit, to allow flexibility in the design of the subdivision to meet the objectives of this section or to support the creation or continuation of a traditional village-style development pattern. - 8.7.5 Streets and Utilities.
+The installation of streets and utilities shall comply with applicable sections found elsewhere in this ordinance and requirements specified in the Subdivision Regulations, including the posting of bonds.
+New streets shall only be permitted for a subdivision creating a minimum of four (4) lots.
+The total number of lots may include any lot containing an existing residence that is to utilize the new street.

+8.7.6 Design Standards for Developed Areas.
 Subdivision plans shall comply with any additional applicable standards governing the location and layout of lots and structures found elsewhere in this ordinance and as set forth in the Subdivision Regulations.